Will this high heel be comfortable?

 I wasted too much time and money in my youth trying on and buying high heels, which just weren’t comfortable.
 In fact, some were simply unwearable.
 Over the years I’ve been working in the footwear industry, I’ve developed simple methods for making and buying comfortable high heels.

-Unless you’re looking to start a shoe brand (if you are, give me a shout), you’ll be interested in the buying side of things.
+Unless you’re looking to start a shoe brand (if you are, I can help), you’ll be interested in the buying side of things.

 Trying on shoes can be a faff.
 Shoe shops are often over-heated and noisy.
 Taking off your shoes and socks and prising on a pristine pair can be hot work.
 I’ve put together this video, so you can discover in under 2 minutes which heels to bother trying on (and which to leave on the shelf).